CirmiFrancis/javascript-items-list/README.md

 ## Update (v1.1.0) - 12 June 2024

-Now you can:
+* You can edit the title and the text of an item
-* Edit the title and the text of an item
+* You can change the background color of an item
-* Change the background color of an item
+* You can change the order of the items
-* Change the order of the items
+* You can confirm if you want to delete an item
-* Confirm if you want to delete an item
+* Page is now responsive!